BryanAim/100-days-of-code/log.md

 **Today's Progress** Continuing the Intermediate Algorithm scripting challenges. didnt make much progress though.

 **Thoughts** They seem hard😪 Aint getting even the questions.
 Is development even for me?

+### Day 30: May 30, Saturday

+**Today's Progress** Continuing the Intermediate Algorithm scripting challenges. didnt make much progress though.
+But atleast i wasnt feeling as crappy as yesterday

+**Thoughts** Just keep pushing Aim, it'll eventually pay off.
+This comment got me motivated👇🏿

+@sunilsandhu'
+Good luck with the progress and keep pushing.
+I was in your shoes a few years ago - it will pay off in the long run, so keep building up all those little victories!'